-Research conducted over the past few decades has thrown considerable light on the important role played by interactions between the atmosphere and ocean in the tropical belt of the Pacific Ocean in modulating global weather and climate patterns.
+Research conducted over the past few decades has thrown considerable light on the important role played by interactions between the atmosphere and ocean in the tropical belt of the Pacific Ocean in altering global weather and climate patterns.
 During El Niño events, for example, sea temperature at the surface in the central and eastern tropical Pacific Ocean becomes substantially warmer than normal.
 During La Niña events, the sea surface temperatures in these regions become colder than normal.
 These temperature changes can drive major climate fluctuations around the globe and once initiated, such events can last for 12 months or more.
 The last El Niño event occurred during 1997-1998 and was followed by a prolonged La Niña phase that extended from mid-1998 to early 2001.
+El Niño events change the likelihood of particular climate patterns around the globe, but the events are never exactly the same.